Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/library-deposition.md

 The **structure check** is worth calling out: the workflow canonicalizes every structural identifier you provide to an InChIKey and confirms they agree.
 If you supply some but not all identifiers, the missing ones are imputed for you from what you gave.
-If they disagree — or you gave only an InChIKey (a one-way hash it can't verify) — the row hard-fails.
-Give at least one parseable structure (SMILES, InChI, or SELFIES) per row.
+If they disagree or you gave only an InChIKey, the row hard-fails.
+Give at least one parseable structure (SMILES, InChI, or SELFIES) per row to pass in the Hard-QC mode.

 ---